Can I go to St. Francis Xavier Sixth Form College if I'm not Catholic?

 What happens if I do not meet the GCSE entry requirements for my chosen course?

-I have been attending year 12 elsewhere, but I would like to move to SFX Sixth Form College for year 13.
+I have been attending year 12 elsewhere, but I would like to move to your Sixth Form College for year 13.
 Is this possible?

 A conditional offer is for a place at our Sixth Form College and is not course-specific.
 WIth that said, you will need to meet the entry requirements for your chosen subjects or course in order to enrol onto them in August.
 Those applicants who are close to the entry requirements may still be considered.
 Where an applicant does not meet the entry requirements we will do our best to find an alternative course of interest.

-Can I transfer to SFX Sixth Form College mid-year?
+Can I transfer to St. Francis Xavier Sixth Form College mid-year?

 We can only accept new students at the beginning of the academic year.
 Enrolment for the new academic year takes place at the end of August and remains open for late enrolments during September only if there are spaces available.